 Once again, we're moving into the warm months.
 Shorts season is here, and many of us are ready to get out in the sun and enjoy all that summer has to bring.
 Before you slap on your shorts and run out the door, you need to stop and check your fashion sense.
 A lot of guys struggle with fashion, and they particularly struggle with shorts.
 It may surprise you to learn this, but the vast majority of shorts fashion faux pas stem from misunderstanding socks.
 We're going to break down this segment of fashion.
-When you’re done reading, you’ll be an expert in socks, shorts and how to look great when the days are long and hot.
+When you're done reading, you'll be an expert in socks, shorts, and how to look great when the days are long and hot.

 A General Rule to Get You Started

 Fashion is a complicated topic, if we're honest.
-Just like people often ask us "satchel vs purse?", men also inquire about the rules of socks with their shorts.
+Just like people often ask us, "satchel vs. purse?", men also inquire about the rules of socks with their shorts.
 You can get by with a few hard and fast rules, but you find that things get convoluted as you dive deeper.
-So, before we get into those deeper details, we’re going to start you with some general advice regarding your shorts and socks.
+So, before we get into those deeper details, we're going to start you with some general advice regarding your shorts and socks.
 The idea goes like this: socks should not be seen when you wear shorts; this is a rule passed down to us by the elite aestheticists, and sometimes, we should simply trust them.

 We can extend this rule a little further.
 Socks shouldn't be seen at all.
 When you wear pants, you can have long socks because the pants cover them, but the rule with slacks is that the socks should not be obvious when they peek out from under the pants.
-With shorts, there’s nothing to hide the socks, so you have to pick socks that won’t show.
+There's nothing to hide the socks with shorts, so you have to pick socks that won't show.